IgniteUI/indigo-design-docfx/en/components/bullet-graph.md

 ## Tooltip

-The Bullet Graph comes with a tooltip that may be hidden by setting the override to ~No Symbol in Sketch, while in Adobe XD you have to delete the unused layer instead.
+The Bullet Graph comes with a tooltip that may be hidden by setting the override to ~No Symbol in Sketch or deleting the layer for it in Adobe XD.

 <img class="responsive-img" src="../images/bullet_graph_tooltip-off.png" srcset="../images/bullet_graph_tooltip-off@2x.png 2x" />
 <img class="responsive-img" src="../images/bullet_graph_tooltip-on.png" srcset="../images/bullet_graph_tooltip-on@2x.png 2x" />